zhao1bo-source/harness-engineering/README.md

 ---

-## What is Harness Engineering?

-A model is only as good as the system around it.
+## A model is only as good as the system around it.

 **Harness Engineering** is the discipline of designing everything that sits between a frontier model and a real outcome: context pipelines, tool orchestration, memory architecture, agent loops, skill systems, organizational workflows, and the human-AI collaboration patterns that make it all work.